 Blood Doping For Idiots

-Over the last two years, I have had about 9.0 litres of blood drained from my body.
-That‘s a lot of blood!
+Over the last four years, I have had about 15.0 litres of blood drained from my body.

 The average adult only has about 5.5 litres of blood coursing through their body.
 So, how in the world did I manage to lose so much blood, and still survive long enough to write this post?